zx80/cachetools-utils/README.md

 [cachetools](https://pypi.org/project/cachetools/) classes and use [redis](https://redis.io/) and
-[memcached](https://memcached.org/) as storage backends, and other utils.
+[memcached](https://memcached.org/) as storage backends, and other cache-related utils.

-## Caching
+## Thoughts about Caching

-Caching is a key component of any significant Web or REST backend so as to avoid performance issues when accessing the storage tier, in term of throughput, latency and resource usage.
+Caching is a key component of any significant Web or REST backend so as to avoid performance issues when accessing the storage tier, in term of latency, throughput and resource usage.

-In order to reduce latency, most time should be lost in network accesses, so reducing the number of trips is a key strategy.
+- **Latency** In order to reduce latency, most time should be spent in network accesses, so reducing the number of trips is a key strategy.
 This suggests combining data transfers where possible through higher-level queries, both at the HTTP level and at the database level.

-- write operations need to be sent to storage.
+- **Write** operations need to be sent to storage.

   Depending on transaction requirements, i.e. whether rare some data loss is admissible, various strategies can be applied, such as updating in parallel the cache and the final storage.

-- read operations can be cached, at the price of possibly having inconsistency data shown to users.
+- **Read** operations can be cached, at the price of possibly having inconsistency data shown to users.

   LFU/LRU cache strategies mean that inconsistent data can be kept in cache